OpenDreamKit/OpenDreamKit/WP3/D3.10/github-issue-description.md

 This deliverable addresses the following objectives of OpenDreamKit:

-**Objective 1:** To develop and standardise an architecture allowing combination of mathematical, data and software components with off-the-shelf computing infrastructure to produce specialised VRE for different communities.
+**Objective 1:** To develop and standardise an architecture allowing combination of mathematical data and software components with off-the-shelf computing infrastructure to produce specialised VRE for different communities.

-**Objective 3:** To bring together research communities (e.g. users of Jupyter , Sage , Singular , and GAP) to symbiotically exploit overlaps in tool creation building efforts, avoid duplication of effort in different disciplines, and share best practice.
+**Objective 3:** To bring together research communities (e.g. users of Jupyter, GAP, PARI, Sage, and Singular) to symbiotically exploit overlaps in tool creation building efforts, avoid duplication of effort in different disciplines, and share best practice.

 **Objective 4:** Update a range of existing open source mathematical software systems for seamless deployment and efficient execution within the VRE architecture of objective 1.